We always stay in the Mexico City’s Zócalo (Main Plaza) partly just because there are so many fabulous places to eat there!

 “Oh yes, this IS the place,” she announced.
 Unfortunately there was a party for 30 reserved and so we headed off to an old favourite, the Café Tacuba.

-Then the snarky waitress came up to our table and spit out one word, “Spanish”.
+We made our first acquaintance with the snarly waitress who came up to our table, glared at us and spit out one word, “Spanish”.
 She turned on her heel, leaving us looking blankly at each other.

-She came back, took our order all the time looking down her nose at us.
+She came back, saying nothing, took our order all the time looking down her nose at us.

 When the bill came it was high, 1000 pesos.
 Al gave her 1100 pesos.
 She looked at the money in disgust and said her second word of the evening, “Tip.”
 Al nodded, “Sí.”
 And that was that.